Bukovina: Kingdom of Romania

-In World War I, several battles were fought in Bukovina between the Austro-Hungarian, German, and Russian armies, which resulted in the Russian army invading Chernivtsi for three times (30 August to 21 October 1914, 26 November 1914 to 18 February 1915 and 18 June 1916 to 2 August 1917).
+In World War I, several battles were fought in Bukovina between the Austro-Hungarian, German, and Russian armies, which resulted in the Russian army invading Czernowitz for three times (30 August to 21 October 1914, 26 November 1914 to 18 February 1915 and 18 June 1916 to 2 August 1917).
 The regime that had occupied the city pursued a policy of persecution of "nationally conscious Ukrainians".
 The situation was not improved until the February Revolution of 1917.
 The Russian were driven out in 1917.
 Bukovina suffered great losses during the war.

 With the collapse of Austria-Hungary in 1918, both the local Romanian National Council and the Ukrainian National Council based in Galicia claimed the region.
 In the beginning, Bukovina joined the fledging West Ukrainian National Republic (November 1918), but it was occupied by the Romanian army immediately thereafter.

 A Constituent Assembly on 14/27 October 1918 formed an executive committee, to whom the Austrian governor of the province handed power.
 After an official request by Iancu Flondor, Romanian troops swiftly moved in to take over the territory, against Ukrainian protest.
 Although local Ukrainians attempted to incorporate parts of Northern Bukovina into the short-lived West Ukrainian People's Republic, this attempt was defeated by Polish and Romanian troops.

-The Ukrainian Regional Committee, led by Omelian Popovych, organized a rally in Chernivtsi on 3 November 1918, demanding Bukovina's annexation to Ukraine.
-The committee took power in the Ukrainian part of Bukovina, including its biggest center Chernivtsi.
+The Ukrainian Regional Committee, led by Omelian Popovych, organized a rally in Czernowitz on 3 November 1918, demanding Bukovina's annexation to Ukraine.
+The committee took power in the Ukrainian part of Bukovina, including its biggest center Czernowitz.
 The Romanian moderates, who were led by Aurel Onciul, accepted the division.
 However, the Romanian conservatives, led by Iancu Flondor, rejected the idea.
-In spite of Ukrainian resistance, the Romanian army occupied the Northern Bukovina, including Chernivtsi, on 11 November.
+In spite of Ukrainian resistance, the Romanian army occupied the Northern Bukovina, including Czernowitz, on 11 November.

 Under the protection of Romanian troops, the Romanian Council summoned a General Congress of Bukovina for 15/28 November 1918, where 74 Romanians, 13 Ruthenians, 7 Germans, and 6 Poles were represented (this is the linguistic composition, and Jews were not recorded as a separate group).
 According to Romanian historiography, popular enthusiasm swept the whole region, and a large number of people gathered in the city to wait for the resolution of the Congress.
 The council was quickly summoned by the Romanians upon their occupation of Bukovina.